JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 = {\scal{x, x'}_{\mathbb{R_{2}}}}^2.
 $$

 So, the new similarity measure is the square of the inner product in $\mathcal X$.
-When applied on the datapoints, one can obtain the following result.
+When applied on the data points, one can obtain the following result.

 ![Data in Feature Space](/assets/Data%20in%20Feature%20Space.png)